Don’t Make Retirement Planning For Two More Complicated Than Necessary

 Most people mistakenly attempt to find their “number,” as if the answer to retirement planning was a single number for savings that would actually be accurate.

-My suggestion when working with retirement calculators is to not quibble over decimal points or worry about which model is most accurate.
+My suggestion when working with retirement calculators is to not quibble over decimal points or worry about which model is most accurate or how to combine spousal numbers.
 Instead, share a nice bottle of wine with your spouse and discuss all the possibilities and dreams you have for retirement.
 Then model these dreams using my Ultimate Retirement Calculator (which was designed just for that purpose).

-What you’ll find is changing the assumptions usually makes a dramatic difference in results; whereas the specific financial calculator chosen makes little difference.
+What you’ll find is changing the assumptions usually makes a dramatic difference in results; whereas the specific financial calculator chose or way you organize the data makes little difference.

 For example, consider how some or all of the following questions can have a dramatic impact on your retirement planning numbers…